Preamble

 1. There will be a three-step election process to select CC members.

 1. A general meeting will be held where comrades can nominate those they believe have contributed to the organization and are capable of the required leadership responsibilities.
-(YOU CAN NOT NOMINATE YOURSELF)
+You are able to nominate yourself.
+There are no terms limits for CC membership.

 2. Those nominated will be given time to consider the position and its responsibilities.
 If they accept the nomination, they can go to an election.